 - ¼ teaspoon ground nutmeg

-- 2 teaspoon lemon juice, or ¼ teaspoon vegan lactic acid
+- 2 teaspoon lemon juice, or ¼ tsp vegan lactic acid

-- 4 tablespoon nutritional yeast, adds a slightly cheesy flavour but it's optional
+- 4 tbsp nutritional yeast, adds a slightly cheesy flavour but it's optional

 - salt and pepper, to taste